webcomics/dosage/doc/web/content/comics/WebDesignerCOTW_edit.md

 <form name="comic" action="http://gaepostmail.appspot.com/comic/" method="post">
 <table class="comicinfo">
 <tr>
 <th>Description</th><td><textarea name="description" cols="40" rows="3">The content revolves around web design, blogging and funny situations that we encounter in our daily lives as designers and this week we focus on Christmas.
-These great cartoons are created by Jerry King, an award-winning cartoonist who’s one of the most published, prolific and versatile cartoonists in the world today.</textarea></td>
+These great cartoons are created by Jerry King, an award-winning cartoonist whoâs one of the most published, prolific and versatile cartoonists in the world today.</textarea></td>
 </tr>
 <tr>
 <th>Website</th><td><input type="text" name="url" value="http://www.webdesignerdepot.com/" size="40"/></td>